-The study, available now in Spanish and shortly also in English and French, comes as a result of the VIII Conference of the Observatory, held in Barcelona in July 2022.
+The study, available now in Spanish and also in English and French soon, comes as a result of the VIII Conference of the Observatory, held in Barcelona in July 2022.
 PHARE-Territorios Globales, with DIBA’s support and PLATFORMA’s collaboration, gathers recommendations on how to enhance decentralised cooperation and to move forward transformative policy, mainstreaming the agenda on human rights and global justice.
 Far from top-bottom approaches, decentralised cooperation within EU-ALC shall be moving towards horizontal projects, leaving no one behind.
 Some of the challenges addressed in the study are as follows:

 - A fair and transformative political agenda

 - An agenda for rights and a feminist perspective

 - Incorporate a broader framework of coherence

 - Bridge the gap between discourse and practice: assessment of types of decentralised cooperation

 - Commitment to Education for Global Justice (EGJ)

 - Strengthen the legal, financial and technical framework for decentralised cooperation